mateospencer/python_crash_course/README.md

 This repo collects Python exercises learned via the 2nd Edition of Eric Matthes' Python Crash Course: A Hands-on, Project-Based Introduction to Programming.
 The book is available via No Starch Press or Amazon (https://www.amazon.com/Python-Crash-Course-Project-Based-Introduction/dp/1593276036) and its code is available here (https://ehmatthes.github.io/pcc/).
+Additional python learning will be placed in its own repo.

 Note:
 * Some code in this repo may have purposeful errors where the assignment asked for a value to be changed to demonstrate an error.